By Sandeep Joshi

 What a scam!
 Not much to decide from, as I read the 3 pasta options 10th time.

 “But hey, the waitress spoke English and she even smiled.
-That has to be worth something.”, I consoled myself as I made up my mind in favour of a pesto dish.
+That has to be worth something.”, I consoled myself as I made up my mind in

 “Holy hell, why would you make a water bottle so complex.
 What’s wrong with the turn-to-open caps?”, I cursed as I could finally nudge the right metal knob that made the cork come off and hang on to the side of the bottle.
 I pour a glass to myself to celebrate my little victory over German engineering.
 I was proud I had solved another German puzzle, naively unaware of the events to come.